-Australia is one of the countries in the world with a rich culture and diversity.
-Being the 8th most preferred destination for immigrants, the country has a wide range of activities and work opportunities.
+Being one of the most preferred destination for immigrants, Australia has a wide range of activities and work opportunities.
 To travel to Australia for the purpose of taking part in work or activities on a temporary basis, as an Indian citizen, you will require an Australian Temporary Activity visa.

 This type of visa, also known as the Australia Subclass 408 visa, it is issued for individuals travelling to the Commonwealth of Australia for performing activities or work on a short term basis.
 There are several streams of activities or work that come under this category.
 The duration and validity of the visa depend on the stream.
 The visa allows you to bring family members with you to Australia.